saltyrtc/saltyrtc-meta/Protocol.md

 ### Packet Types: Client-to-Server

 This section describes the various packet types that can be exchanged between server and client (e.g. the receiver byte is set to *from/to Server*).
 We will describe and provide an example for each packet type.
-The packets are UTF-8 encoded JSON objects.
+The packets are serialised [MessagePack](http://msgpack.org/index.html) objects.

 #### server-hello